 Our breaking free workshop has often been described as “transformational” and “life changing”, the equivalent of months, maybe years of therapy received in three powerful days.

-Our three-day workshop is an intensive, experiential process that is modeled on the ground breaking work of Pia Mellody and The Meadows in Wickenburg, Arizona.
-During this workshop, participants will explore the origins of their relational trauma that occurred from birth to 18 years of age.
-Participants will learn how to release painful emotions and learn the process of re-parenting the parts of themselves that have been shamed, neglected or abandoned and reclaiming their rights and personal power.
+Our 3-Day Breaking Free Workshop is an intensive, experiential process based on the pioneering research of Pia Mellody, Senior Fellow at The Meadows in Wickenburg, Arizona.
+During the workshop, participants will explore the origins of their relational trauma that occurred from birth to 18 years of age.